Symplectic structure in open string field theory II: Sliding lump: Lump mass

 We split the lump solution into two parts

 where $\Psi_\tv$ is a tachyon vacuum solution on the D1-brane and $\psi$ creates the lump out of the tachyon vacuum.
 Far away from the D0-brane the lump solution should be very close to the tachyon vacuum, which means that $\psi$ will vanish.
-The tachyon vacuum can be chosen to be translation and boost invariant
+We can assume that the tachyon vacuum is translation and boost invariant